 Moving the project to South Park is not a panacea either.
+Almost 10 years of time and effort from wonderful members of our community (South Park Moms) to produce a park for children of all types, including disabled children, will go to the wayside if a project like this is adopted.
 One of the alternatives proposes a pump station above ground on the Greenbelt, which is a prohibited use.
 The proposed pipeline will still cause the Greenbelt to be dug up for a substantial distance with an unknown impact on trees, including the Torrey Pine protected species with their deep root systems that extend into the mulch trail south of South Park.
 South Park's hill is included in a landslide risk area, and no studies have been done to ascertain risks from a massive infiltration gallery on that geotechnical issue.
 No soil samples to determine groundwater levels or liquefaction concerns have been done.
 Finally, multiple units from Pacifica Villas are very close to the proposed construction area.
 Without further data, it is simply impossible to evaluate this site except to note that a project of the size of 7.6 acre feet still poses considerable risks.
 Certainly, the City should not select this location without substantial additional engineering analyses, and that should be conducted by an engineering firm other than Tetra Tech, which has a financial stake in completing this project.